florianeckerstorfer/florian.ec/content/projects/sublime-phpunit/index.md

 slug: sublime-phpunit
 title: PHPUnit Package for Sublime Text 2 and 3
 description: A package with snippets for writing tests using PHPUnit for Sublime Text 2 and 3.
-# since: January 2012
+date: 2012-01-01
+category: Extensions and Plugins
 tags: [sublime-text, phpunit, extension, plugin]
-category: Extensions and Plugins
+active: false
 ---

 A package with snippets for writing tests using PHPUnit for Sublime Text 2 and 3.